-- using available and appropriate resources. - (3) Life skill services.
-"Life skill services" meansare a series of developmentally appropriate services or activities that provide providing an opportunity for a child to gain the skills needed to live a self-sufficient adult life pursuant to rule 5101:2-42-19 of the Administrative Code. - (4) Unmarried parent services, as defined in rule 5101:2-42-70 of the Administrative Code. - (K) If there are barriers to the provision or arrangement of appropriate services, the PCSA caseworker mustshall identify them, and have the immediate supervisor or the director review the information, which indicates that indicating the appropriate services cannot be provided directly or arranged. - (L) The results of the supervisory review must be documented in the case record showing which the services were needed, and the barriers causing the PCSA's inability to provide them directly, or arrange for their provision. - (M) The PCSA shall make available a minimum of three of the following supportive services within the county: - (1) Community education services.
-"Community education services" means are a range of public information activities designed to increase the public awareness of child abuse or neglect and to promote appropriate utilization of services. - (2) Crisis services.
-"Crisis services" means are services provided to families in crisis situations for the purpose of providing an immediate or temporary solution to the presenting problem. - (3) Emergency caretaker.
-"Emergency caretaker" means is a services service provided by a person placed within a child's own home to act as a temporary caretaker when if the child's own caretaker is unable or unwilling to fulfill the responsibility. - (4) Employment and training services.
-"Employment and training services" means are services designed to assist individuals in obtaining paid employment.
-Such services may include, but are not be limited to, the use or of social, psychological, and vocational diagnostic assessment, training, and placement.
+- (2) Information and referral services .
+"Information and referral services" are services assisting any person in locating and/or using available and appropriate resources. - (3) Life skill services.
+"Life skill services" are a series of developmentally appropriate services or activities providing an opportunity for a child to gain the skills needed to live a self-sufficient adult life pursuant to rule 5101:2-42-19 of the Administrative Code. - (4) Unmarried parent services, as definedspecified in rule 5101:2-42-70 of the Administrative Code. - (K) If there are barriers to the provision or arrangement of appropriateneeded services, the PCSA caseworker shall identify them, and have the immediate supervisor or the director review the information, indicating the appropriate services cannot be provided directly or arranged. - (L) The results of the supervisory review must be documented in the case record showing the services needed, and the barriers causing the PCSA's inability to provide them directly, or arrange for their provision. - (M) The PCSA shall make available a minimum of three of the following supportive services within the county: - (1) Community education services.
+"Community education services" are a range of public information activities designed to increase the public awareness of child abuse or neglect and to promote appropriate utilization of services. - (2) Crisis services.
+"Crisis services" are services provided to families in crisis situations for the purpose of providing an immediate or temporary solution to the presenting problem. - (3) Emergency caretaker services.
+"Emergency caretaker services" is aare serviceservices provided by a person placed within a child's own home to act as a temporary caretaker if the child's own caretaker is unable or unwilling to fulfill the responsibility. - (4) Employment and training services.
+"Employment and training services" are services designed to assist individuals in obtaining paid employment.
+Such services include, are not limited to, the use of social, psychological, and vocational diagnostic assessment, training, and placement.